rcazzara/seldovia/_people/Kashevarof_Katherine_F_Fox.md

 birth_location: Unga Island, Alaska
 death_date: 1998-03-22
 death_location: Seldovia, Alaska
+cemetery: Seldovia City Cemetery
 cemetery_plot: 224
 source_file: Cemetery Directory
 ---
-**Katherine FOX Kashevarof**, was born May 6, 1906, in Unga.
+**KATHERINE *FOX* VINBERG KASHEVAROF**, was born May 6, 1906, in Unga.
 Her father, Thomas Fox, was from England.
 Thomas was a member of the Roman Catholic Church and served in His Majesty's Navy in England.
 He emigrated on the sailing ship SERVIA, from Sydney, Australia, arriving in America on 1